llingg/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/30_autolab_map_making.md

 * the map in `duckietown-world/src/duckietown_world/data/gd1/maps`
 * the generated folder is `visualization/maps/`

+Note: You may note have the rights to push to the duckietown repository.
+Instead, create a fork of the repository and remember the user account you use, as it will be useful later on.
+Also remember the name you gave to the map.

 Warning: again, please do not commit any virtual environment.

-If you don't have push rights to the main branch, you can open a pull request and notify the developers team.